hamedmonji/carmichael/README.md

 # carmichael
 Anti-theft android app

-initially written in java now being converted to kotlin and jetpack
+initially written in java(first year of programming!) now being converted to kotlin and jetpack(hopefully)